hendrikcech/tent-cli/README.md

   profiles                              Manage entity profiles. schemas                               Manage post schemas.

-Use "tent help [command]" for more information about that command.
+Use "tent help [command]" to get more information about a command.
 ```

+### Profiles
 Profiles are used to save entity and credential configurations.
-Create a new profile with `tent profiles add entity https://entity.cupcake.is`.
-Run `tent auth entity` to add credentials to the profile.
+Create a new profile with `tent profiles add $entity https://$entity.cupcake.is`.
+Run `tent auth $entity` to add credentials to the profile.
+You can permanently change the default profile with `tent profiles default $otherentity`.
+If you just want to temporarily use a different profile, append `--use=$otherentity` to the command.

+### Schemas
-Schemas are currently very simple.
-They basically just map a string to a post type uri to save you from typing these long uris over and over.
+Schemas can save you a lot of keystrokes.
+They let you map a string to a post type uri.
-Some schemas are defined by default. ´app´ maps to ´https://tent.io/types/app/v0´ for example.
+Some schemas are defined by default.
+You can list them with `tent schemas`.
+One of them is `app` which  maps to `https://tent.io/types/app/v0`.

 ## Installation
 Visit the [releases page](https://github.com/hendrikcech/tent-cli/releases/latest) and download a build for your system.
 If you're on OS X or Linux, unzip the file and copy `tent-cli` to `/usr/local/bin`.